 - Add your card by using your phone’s camera to read the details, or by manually entering them.

-Shoppers can use Apple Pay in any businesses using tap and go technology – such as BP, the Warehouse, Domino’s Pizza and Burger King.
+Shoppers can use Apple Pay in any businesses using tap and go technology.

 Apple Pay can also be used for online shopping by using touch ID, saving time on manually filling out account forms or repeatedly typing in shipping and billing information.
 However, using Apple Pay for online shopping will only work with selected apps and using the Safari browser.